Death Came Through a Phantom Ship

-Death Came Through a Phantom Ship is the second studio album by the Dutch symphonic black metal band Carach Angren, It was released in 2010.
+Death Came Through a Phantom Ship is the second studio album by Dutch symphonic black metal band Carach Angren, It was released in 2010.

 This album tells the legend of a ghost ship (an interpretation of the Flying Dutchman) from its beginnings.
 While a wide variety of interpretations of the Flying Dutchman legend exist, the band says that the album is based on the Dutch interpretation of the story.
 However, they took some creative liberties with it to make it a more horrifying story.

 The album starts in the future, when a boat with an electronic communication device sails to the sea.
 The boat picks up signs of an eerie voice cursing its captain's name through the radio.
 Then a ghost ship comes across the sea.
 The sailors then remember stories about how people who saw that ship died in horrible ways.
 In track No. 3, in the same day of the sighting, later that night, the captain is haunted by the ghost of the seas.
 He kills his wife and daughter while sleepwalking and then kills himself with a shotgun.
 After that, it begins telling the story of Van der Decken and how he became the captain of an evil ship.